General Liability Insurance for Contractor’s and Small Businesses

 If your small business has a physical location, there are any number of liability issues you could run into, which is why many landlords require liability coverage.
 A wet floor could result in a customer’s broken arm.
 An unstable shelf could fall on a client.
 Broken glass could lead to a cut hand.
 It’s not just physical locations that are in danger of liability claims, however.
 A client could accuse you of slander, libel, or privacy violation resulting in reputational harm.
 All of these claims would be covered under a general liability policy.

-The cost of general/business liability insurance depends on a few factors, one being your industry.
+The business/general liability insurance cost depends on a few factors, one being your industry.
 Industries that are prone to injury and damage given the nature of the work involved are likely to see higher rates.
 Other factors include:

 - How long you’ve been in operation